POSITION IDENTIFICATION

 Skills: The ability to manage multiple projects and employees with different skills and job function is required.
 The ability to design, procure, install, and maintain broadcast facilities is required.
 Effective oral and written communication skills are required.
 Skill in using a variety of test equipment, hand tools, and an understanding of the operation, maintenance, and repair of broadcast equipment is required.
 Grant writing skills preferred.

 Effort: Occasional long hours may be required for maintenance or repair of equipment and transmission facilities.
-Must be able to lift and move heavy equipment weighing up to 50 pounds on a weekly basis, assisting others or using devices to move heavier objects on an occasional basis.
+Must be able to lift and move heavy equipment weighing up to 50 pounds on a weekly basis, assisting others, or using devices to move heavier objects on an occasional basis.
 Must have vision correctable to read test equipment meters and gauges and sufficient mobility and coordination to operate hand tools.
-Access to reliable transportation and a telephone is required.
+Access to reliable transportation and a telephone are required.

 ESSENTIAL DUTIES AND RESPONSIBILITIES

-2. Ensures that broadcast equipment is maintained and operates within broadcast standards and guidelines provided by the Federal Communications Commission (FCC) and other regulatory agencies by developing, scheduling, performing, and supervising routine, preventive, and emergency maintenance of technical equipment located in the studio and at transmitter sites.
+1. Ensures the highest quality television and radio transmission by overseeing the daily operations of the engineering and master control functions.2.
+Ensures that broadcast equipment is maintained and operates within broadcast standards and guidelines provided by the Federal Communications Commission (FCC) and other regulatory agencies by developing, scheduling, performing, and supervising routine, preventive, and emergency maintenance of technical equipment located in the studios and at transmitter sites.

-5. Assures high quality broadcasts by recommending the purchase of equipment, parts, and supplies as needed, assuring that purchases are within the constraints of the operating budget, developing plans for the installation of new and replacement equipment, and creating technical plans and wiring diagrams, as needed.
+6. Ensures high quality broadcasts by recommending the purchase of equipment, parts, and supplies as needed, assuring that purchases are within the constraints of the operating budget, developing plans for the installation of new and replacement equipment, and creating technical plans and wiring diagrams, as needed.

-10. Helps to ensure the continued success of OPT by performing all other duties as assigned.
+11. Helps to ensure the continued success of OPT by performing all other duties as assigned.

 SUPERVISION